-Tragically and ironically, Jim had a step-daughter who was a victim of a violent crime.
-So, remarkably, Detective Nugent worked this case while dealing with an ongoing personal tragedy within his own family.
+Tragically and ironically, Jim had a stepdaughter who was a victim of a violent crime.
+So, remarkably, Detective Nugent worked on this case while dealing with an ongoing personal tragedy within his own family.
 And here’s where the “Bulldog” rose to the occasion.
-His own personal situation made him all the more determined to solve the murder of the young mother.
+His situation made him all the more determined to solve the murder of the young mother.

-The victim had close friends, but were some distance away so they knew little about the her life in “Little Chicago.”
+The victim had close friends, but was some distance away so they knew little about her life in “Little Chicago.”

 Jim located a suspect, but with little or no physical evidence, he chose to hound the man, day after day until a crack eventually broke in his armor.
 The man confessed to Detective Nugent and he led the investigator to the woman’s remains.
 Finally, there was a bit of closure.
 The dead woman had a voice, by way of Detective Nugent.

 At the close of the case, when the victim’s remains were buried in a small secluded section of a local cemetery, Jim Nugent visited her grave site where he placed flowers atop the freshly turned dirt.
-He continued to do so on a monthly basis until he was unable to continue.
+He continued to do so every month until he was unable to continue.
 He didn’t want her to be alone.

 Detective Nugent knelt for a moment, silent, with his head down.
 When he looked up his brown eyes were rimmed in pink.
 Moisture pooled at each of the bottom lids.

 When Jim sent messages to me he always wrote in CAPS.
 Even with something as simple as an email, Jim was in charge.
 But I knew that behind the Bulldog exterior was a kind, generous, and extremely compassionate man.
 A brilliant investigator and a wonderful human being.